Cloudflare Quick Tunnels

 Keep the tunnel online

-, or a background service if you need to keep it available.
+Section titled “Keep the tunnel online”The URL is only valid while the cloudflared process runs.
+Use a session manager such as screen, tmux, or a background service if you need to keep it available.
 Press Ctrl + C to close the tunnel immediately.

 Harden for stable deployments